-All of Chapter 11 and Chapter 15 (except section 7).
-Sections 1-3 in Chapter 11 were covered on Exam 3 but you still need to know that material - especially how to get standard potential and how to interpret the shorthand notation for an electrochemical cell.
+Chapter 11, sections 1-5 and 7 (no sections 6 and 8).
+Chapter 15 (except section 7).
 You're responsible for any material covered in class whether it was on the homework or not.
 This review sheet covers most everything we have done.
-Also remember that no equations are given on the exams.
+Also remember that no equations are given on the exams so you need to know them.
 Values for equilibrium constants and any standard potentials are given where needed.